hpcng/community-charter/Projects_Initiatives.md

 ### Container Meta-data and Annotations
 Containerization of applications is popular in enterprise.
 With the introduction of Singularity, containerization has also grown as a mechanism to deploy some HPC applications.
 Singularity, while popular and widespread in the community, is not the only container system being used.
 Other container runtimes including Shifter, CharlieCloud, and Sarus, are also utilized.
 It becomes crucial to ensure that containers provide appropriate information that automation layers need for job placement regardless of the container runtime layer.
 This group will explore and create the requirements of meta-data and container annotation independent of the container runtime used.

-Status: Seeking Group Lead
+Status: Active
-Group Lead: none
+Group Lead: Garima Kochar

 ### Public Key Infrastructure
 Singularity supports its own key management paradigm and leverages standard HKP (Horowitz Keyserver Protocol), but it needs to be extended to completely support Synchronizing Key Server (SKS) Pools and the Notary container standard currently being developed.